charleshong3/rewrite-rule-synthesis/main.md

 not supported by CEGIS.

-One potential downside this work is the size of the generated set of rules---around 4000, which is four times the size of the original large, hand-written ruleset.
+One potential downside this work is the size of the generated set of rules&mdash;around 4000, which is four times the size of the original large, hand-written ruleset.
 The majority of generated rewrite rules do not provide any benefit, and of those that do, they mainly improve memory usage and not runtime.
 This also makes the term rewriting system more